samlynndavis/Bodiless-JS-Chris/packages/bodiless-i18n/doc/README.md

 ### 4. Set global components to store data per language

 On all global components (anything saving to global site collection) that you want to save multilingual data.
-Add an HOC [`withLanguageNode`](../../../Development/API/@bodiless/i18n/README?id=withlanguagenode) to the component's Schema domain.
+Add a HOC [`withLanguageNode`](../../../Development/API/@bodiless/i18n/README?id=withlanguagenode) to the component's Schema domain.
 The best way is to shadow the component.
 It is suggested to shadow the top level components (such as Header & Footer and then